The Best of Enemies (2019 film): Plot

-C.P. rushes to Murdock.
-His son Larry has been put in the same room with another boy who is screaming, upsetting Larry.
+C.P. rushes to Murdock, as his son Larry has been put in the same room with another boy who is screaming, upsetting Larry.
 C.P. demands that his son be placed in a room of his own, but the nurses say he can't afford it.
-Ann visits Larry and asks a favor from Bernadette, who works there, to put Larry in his own room.
+Ann visits Larry and convinces Bernadette, who works there, to put him in his own room.

 Bill takes Ann, C.P., and the rest of their group to visit the black school that was burned.
 C.P. is shocked by the damage.
-Ann's daughter says hi to Ann, but looks at C.P like he's evil when she finds out who he is.
-C.P.'s wife, Mary, is overjoyed with Ann's help, and goes to visit her to thank her.
-Ann asks her if C.P. has always been racist, and Mary says yes.
+Ann's daughter says hi to Ann, but gives C.P the evil eye when she realises who he is.
+C.P.'s wife Mary, overjoyed with Ann's help, goes to thank her.
+Ann is told that C.P. has always been racist.

 The night before the final vote, C.P.'s KKK troublemaking friends threaten the selected voters to vote for segregation.
-C.P. finds out about this and is dismayed.
-Ann also finds about it and screams at C.P., calling him a coward.
+When C.P. finds out, he is dismayed.
+When Ann hears about it, she screams at C.P., calling him a coward.

 During the voting, all the issues pass, coming down to the final issue of desegregation.
-One by one, the voters vote.
-Ann votes for it, and C.P., surprising everyone, does the same, realizing the KKK is hateful.
-Also, he makes a speech and rips up his KKK membership card, much to the fury of his watching KKK friends.
-They threaten him and try to set fire to the gas station he owns but C.P. douses it.
-But the white community shuns his station, losing business.
-Ann and Bill visit him and they bring in the black community to buy from him instead.
+The voters give their vote one by one.
+Ann votes for it, and C.P. surprises everyone by doing the same, realizing the KKK is hateful.
+He also makes a speech and rips up his KKK membership card, to the fury of his watching KKK friends.
+They threaten him and try to set fire to his gas station but C.P. douses it.
+The white community shuns and boycotts his station.
+Ann and Bill bring in the black community to buy from him instead.

-The real life Ann and C.P. went around to different cities together, to talk about their experiences and remained friends to the end of C.P.'s life, with Ann giving the eulogy at his funeral.
+The real life Ann and C.P. went around to different cities together, to talk about their experiences.
+They remained friends to the end of C.P.'s life, with Ann giving the eulogy at his funeral.